About Decisions

 Actions define what happens when conditions are met.

 In each action, add variables you control during setup.
-Create new variables or reuse ones from rules.
+Create new variables or reuse ones from your conditions.
+For event-based decisions, you can also use all of the data fields directly from your business object.

 Available action types: